 If men have low testosterone levels plus fatigue, anemia, and/or muscle loss, they may be given testosterone by injection or through patches placed on the skin.
 Testosterone treatments can increase testosterone levels and lessen symptoms.

-If insulin resistance develops, drugs to increase sensitivity to insulin may help.
-If blood levels of cholesterol and triglycerides increase, lipid-lowering drugs Lipid-lowering drugs Dyslipidemia is a high level of lipids (cholesterol, triglycerides, or both) or a low high-density lipoprotein (HDL) cholesterol level.
-Lifestyle, genetics, disorders (such as low thyroid hormone... read more (statins) can be used to lower them.
+If insulin resistance develops, medications to increase sensitivity to insulin may help.
+If blood levels of cholesterol and triglycerides increase, lipid-lowering medications Lipid-lowering drugs Dyslipidemia is a high level of cholesterol and/or triglycerides or a low level of high-density lipoprotein (HDL) cholesterol.
+Lifestyle, genetics, disorders (such as low thyroid hormone levels... read more (statins) can be used to lower them.

 The following English-language resources may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.